RedPitaya/Documentation/appsFeatures/command_line_tools/com_line_tool.rst

 To start the server, you need to do 3 steps:

     #.
-Load the FPGA image of streaming
+Load the FPGA image for streaming

         .. tabs::